 For more information on Sedona's Vortexes visit http://www.lovesedona.com/01.htm where you can access a printable map.

 From the Boynton Canyon Trail.
 Go 250 yards, then take the left fork to stay on Boynton Canyon Trail.
 Go another 400 yards to the Vista Trail sign.
 Some sense the energy strongest at "Kachina Woman", a tall red rock spire near the start of the trail.
 To reach it, take the right fork and follow the Vista Trail up the hill.
 Follow the cairns (red rock trail markers in wire barrels) along this trail, and soon you arrive at a 30 foot high knoll.
 Notice the very twisted Juniper trees all around this trail.
 The energy at this vortex is said to strengthen the masculine/feminine or yin/yang balance.

 This vortex can be approached from the Village of Oak Creek by driving South of Adobe Village Graham inn on Highway 179 to Verde Valley School Road.
-Take Verde Valley School Road to the end, and then walk along the Oak Creek.
-Also, if you enjoy hiking and climbing, there is a third route that will bring you close enough to this vortex to feel its energy: From Hwy 179, drive in Back-o-Beyond Rd .6 mile to the parking area at the base of Cathedral Rock, and then hike up the creek bed toward the center of Cathedral Rock.
+Take Verde Valley School Road to the end, and then walk along Oak Creek.
+Also, if you enjoy hiking and climbing, there is a third route that will bring you close enough to this vortex to feel its energy: From Hwy 179, drive in Back-o-Beyond Rd (a short distance from our Sedona B&B) .6 mile to the parking area at the base of Cathedral Rock, and then hike up the creek bed toward the center of Cathedral Rock.

 The Airport Mesa Vortex is the closest vortex to the center of Sedona.
 The views are beautiful in nearly all directions.
 You can see Bell Rock, Courthouse Butte and Schnebly Hill to the South and East.
 To the North you can see Thunder Mountain and Coffee Pot Rock.